 Uganda is opening their international airport on June 9, 2020 and gorilla trekking 21 days later.

-In southern Africa Victoria Falls on the Zambian side is reopening, Namibia’s national parks have reopened following their April closure, and Botswana has entered phase 3 of opening and its parks opened May 15.
+In southern Africa Victoria Falls on the Zambian side is reopening and Ehtiopian Airlines is flying into Lusaka, Namibia’s national parks have reopened following their April closure and domestic flights are operating, and Botswana has entered phase 3 of opening and its parks opened May 15.
 Game reserves and museums are also open.
+Rwanda is looking to reopen mid June 2020 and South Africa is looking for a September 2020 re-opening.

 Ultimate Africa President